trixi-framework/ParaviewCatalyst.jl/README.md

 ```bash
 export CATALYST_IMPLEMENTATION_PATHS=<path_to_libcatalyst-paraview.so>
 ```
-Alternatively, when using ParaviewCatalyst.jl from your own application, you can use the keyword argument `libpath` of the function `catalyst_initialize`.
+Alternatively, when using ParaViewCatalyst.jl from your own application, you can use the keyword argument `libpath` of the function `catalyst_initialize`.

 ### Testing